Grew • Command Line Interface

 1.10

 ), the TSV table also contains a column with the size of corpora (in number of sentences).
-This column is no longer available in version1.10
+This column is no longer available since version1.10

 .